 - Decoder Name A short name to help you identify the decoder.
 This field is mandatory - Graph Color The color used in graphs for the decoder.
-The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu - Decoder Description An optional short description of the decoder - Packet Matching Expression Enter a BPF expression for packets if you use the decoder with a Packet Sensor and/or Packet Filter.
+The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu - Decoder Description An optional short description of the decoder - BFP Syntax This syntax is used by Packet Sensor and Packet Filter when the Capture Engine option is not set to DPDK.
+Click the light bulb icon on the right to see details about the correct syntax.
+Examples: - To match TCP packets with the SYN flag set, enter tcp[tcpflags] & tcp-syn!=0 - To match UDP packets with the destination port under 1024, enter proto 17 and dst portrange 1-1023 - To match memcached packets, enter proto 17 and port 11211 - ACL IPv4/IPv6 Syntax This syntax is used by Packet Sensor and Packet Filter when the Capture Engine option is set to DPDK.
+Click the light bulb icon on the right to see a few examples and get all the details about the correct syntax. - Flow Syntax This syntax is used by Flow Sensor and Flow Filter.
+Click the light bulb icon on the right to see the correct syntax.
+Examples: - To match TCP flows having only the SYN flag set, enter flags S and not flags AFRPU

+- To match flows with the MPLS label0 set to 2, enter mpls label0=2 - o To match memcached packets, enter proto 17 and port 11211 - Flowspec Syntax Enter a Flowspec expression if you intend to use BGP Flowspec for traffic redirection or DDoS mitigation.
 Click the light bulb icon on the right to open a window that shows you the correct syntax.
-Examples: - To match TCP packets with the SYN flag set, enter tcp[tcpflags] & tcp-syn!=0 - To match UDP packets with the destination port under 1024, enter proto 17 and dst portrange 1-1023 - To match memcached packets, enter proto 17 and port 11211 - Flow Matching Expression Enter a filtering expression for flows if you use the decoder with a Flow Sensor and/or Flow Filter.
-Click the light bulb icon on the right to open a window that shows you the correct syntax.
-Examples: - To match TCP flows having only the SYN flag set, enter flags S and not flags AFRPU - To match flows with the MPLS label0 set to 2, enter mpls label0=2 - To match memcached packets, enter proto 17 and port 11211 - FlowSpec Matching Expression Enter a FlowSpec expression if you intend to use BGP Flowspec for traffic redirection or DDoS mitigation.
-Click the light bulb icon on the right to open a window that shows you the correct syntax.
-Example:

-- To match memcached packets, enter port 11211; protocol 17; - Included Decoders Required if you plan to use the decoder for IP graphing.
+Example: - To match memcached packets, enter port 11211; protocol 17; - Included Decoders Required if you plan to use the decoder for IP graphing.
 Select the decoders that include the matched traffic, or choose IP if not sure - Conflicting Decoders Required if you plan to use the decoder for IP graphing.
 Select the decoders that might match same traffic, but not always.
 The option is used only for displaying stacked decoders inside IP graphs